wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 2. This is the second screen shot

 == Changelog ==
+= 1.7.0 =
+* New - Support for Wordpress "Custom Post Types".
+* New - Ability to add open graph tags withiout third party plugins.
+* Improvement - Bettter compartibility/faster Google+ posting.
+* Improvement - If post thumbnail (featured image) is not set, script will look for images in the post.
+* Improvement - If excerpt is not set, script will auto-generate it.
+* Bug fix - Fixed "Changing format of the message for each individual post" problem.
+* Bug fix - Fixed missing "Pending-to-Publish" status change.
+* Bug fix - Twitter settings page format fixed.

 = 1.6.2 =
 * Bug fix - Fix for "Cannot modify header information" message while posting to Twitter.